Theory driven penalty #

 and you might need to increase the maximum matsize

-using set matsize
+using set matsize.

-In this example, we interact the variable grade
+In this example, we interact the variable grade and age using

-Stata’s factor variable notation (see help factor variables
+Stata’s factor variable notation (see help factor variables).

 . webuse nlswork